Keplerjs/Kepler/README.md

   contains the main default settings extended by *Kepler plugins* and from *Meteor.settings*

 ### UI Placeholders
-Kepler implements a convenient mechanism to give plugins the ability to place their contents in the platform's basic structure.
+Kepler implements a convenient mechanism to give plugins the ability to extend the platform's basic structure.
 Using the dynamic template [pluginPlaceholder](packages/keplerjs-ui/client/views/pluginPlaceholder.js) and register the plugin's templates inside the *plugin.js* in the section placeholders.

 Here an example of placeholders for the plugin [keplerjs:share](packages/keplerjs-share/plugin.js)